 Outreachy provides paid, remote, three-month internships to applicants who identify themselves as women (both cis and trans), trans men, non-binary people, and genderqueer.
 The aim of this internship is to support diversity in Free and Open Source Software (FOSS) and uplift the under-represented sections of society.

 The Outreachy internship at moja global for December 2021 to March 2022 round will be coordinated by Andrew O'Reilly-Nugent.

 Current Project: Climate change: extend models of forest carbon pools.

 Puedes leer la descripción del proyecto en español aquí: https://community.moja.global/es/community/mentorship#outreachy-internships/

 Land plays an important role in global cycles of greenhouse gases (GHG).
 Land use activities result in emissions and removals of GHG to the atmosphere.
 The Fifth Assessment report of the Intergovernmental Panel on Climate Change (IPCC) indicates that the Agriculture, Forestry and Other Land Use (AFOLU) sector is responsible for almost a quarter (~10–12 Gt CO2eq/yr) of anthropogenic GHG emissions mainly from activities such as deforestation, forest degradation and also from livestock, soil, nutrient management and agricultural burning.

-You will work with moja global ecosystem modelling experts to identify candidate models for describing DOM dynamics in forestry, collect data and parameter calibrations to test and evaluate the DOM module.
-We need candidates with great communication skills in writing, project documentation and data management.
-You will be working as part of a team to document our project.
-You will develop expertise in climate change research, data analysis and team collaboration.
+The interns are working with moja global ecosystem modelling experts to identify candidate models for describing DOM dynamics in forestry, collect data and parameter calibrations to test and evaluate the DOM module.
+The interns are working across various domains including writing, project documentation and data management, while expertise in climate change research, data analysis and team collaboration.